aws-samples/amazon-dynamodb-labs/content/modernizr/index.en.md

 This workshop introduces the **Database Modernizr** - an AI-driven workflow that accelerates database modernization projects from traditional 12-18 month timelines to days.
 Rather than manual code rewriting, you'll leverage generative AI to systematically analyze existing systems and guide the modernization process.

 You'll work with multiple AWS MCP (Model Context Protocol) servers that provide specialized capabilities for different aspects of the modernization process.
 These include MySQL analysis, DynamoDB modeling, and data processing tools.
-Additionally, you'll learn advanced prompt engineering techniques optimized for database design and application refactoring, minimizing the risk of AI hallucinations in critical system components.
+Additionally, you'll learn advanced prompt engineering techniques optimized for database design and application refactoring, minimizing the risk of AI hallucinations during the execution of this workflow.

 ## Learning Objectives